davidindub/coffeecrew/README.md

 The project was built keeping the Agile management principles in mind, and I utilised many of GitHub's features such as Issue and Projects to implement Scrum methodology.

+I wanted to build a front end for the business owner to manage the shop without entering the Django Admin panel.

 [Kanban Board for project](https://github.com/users/davidindub/projects/8/)

 [Closed Issues on GitHub for the project](https://github.com/davidindub/coffeecrew/issues?q=is%3Aissue+is%3Aclosed)